dazham/Convertify/README.md

 ## Getting Started
 To Download the latest version from the [Releases](../../releases) tab.
+> ⚠️ Note: Only download `convertify-v1.0.0.zip`.
+Ignore the auto-generated source code files unless you're a developer.

 1. Go to `chrome://extensions` in your Chrome browser.
 2. Enable **Developer mode** (top right).